Psychology Program

 West Liberty University offers a wide range of courses in the field of psychology to help expose students to the variety which exists within the field.

-• Students also have a variety of psychology electives (classes vary each semester) to choose from including but not limited to: Foresic psychology, Human Sexuality, Lifespan psychology, Clinical Interviewing, Psychological Tests and Measurements, Design and Analysis II, Cognitive psychology, Sensation and Perception, Child psychology, Special Topics classes (i.e. Motivation and Emotion, Adverse Childhood Experiences: Trauma Informed care)
+• Students also have a variety of psychology electives (classes vary each semester) to choose from including but not limited to: Forensic psychology, Human Sexuality, Lifespan psychology, Clinical Interviewing, Psychological Tests and Measurements, Design and Analysis II, Cognitive psychology, Sensation and Perception, Child psychology, Special Topics classes (i.e. Motivation and Emotion, Adverse Childhood Experiences: Trauma Informed care, Asylums & Early Mental Health Treatment , & Canine Cognition.)

-• In addition to traditional courses, we also offer opportunities for practicum experiences which provide students with the opportunity to work / research in various settings of their choosing so that they can have a hands-on experience to supplement their coursework.
+• In addition to traditional courses, we require students complete a practicum (undergraduate internship) course, offering opportunities for practicum experiences which provide students with the opportunity to work / research in various settings of their choosing so that they can have a hands-on experience to supplement their coursework.

 • These opportunities allow students a practical application of the knowledge and skills they learn in the classroom.

-• Psychology majors also complete a course in Cultural Psychology, Advanced Professional Psychology (which includes career exploration) and Junior Seminar.
+• Psychology majors also complete a course in Cultural Psychology, Advanced Professional Psychology (which includes career exploration) Junior Seminar, and Senior Seminar.

 Example Coursework - B.S. in Psychology